-Marino Ballena National Park – The Costa Rica Whales Tail
+Marino Ballena National Park: Costa Rica’s Whale Tail

-The park consists of over 9 miles of coastline and over 13,000 acres of ocean.
+The park consists of over 9 miles of coastline and over 13,000 acres of ocean, so there is plenty to explore!
+We created this guide to help you plan the perfect visit to this natural coastal gem.

 Directions

 The main entrance is located in the downtown area of Uvita.
-To get here you can input “Marino Ballena National Park” into your GPS unit.
+To get here you can input “Marino Ballena National Park” or “Parque Nacional Marino Ballena” into your GPS unit.

 To get to the second entrance it is best to input “Campground Poncho” into your GPS.
 The campground is located directly next to the park entrance.

-If you would like to visit the whales tail it is easier to enter at the main entrance (less walking in the sun).
-The second entrance is best for spending a day at the beach because there are more places to set up your stuff in the shade.
+If you would like to visit the whale tail it is easier to enter at the main entrance (less walking in the sun).
+The second entrance is the best place for spending a day at the beach because there are more places to set up your stuff in the shade.

 Parking